-The Menzies Centre for Health Policy conducts health policy research, analysis, advice and education.
+The Menzies Centre for Health Policy and Economics conducts health policy research, analysis, advice and education.

 We focus on improving public health outcomes through policy innovation and practical implementation.
 With a program of community engagement, the Centre encourages informed debate about how Australians can influence health policy to ensure that it is consistent with their values and priorities; policies that are able to deliver safe, high-quality health care that is sustainable in the long term.